No One Would Tell (1996 film): Plot

 Stacy breaks up with Bobby as well.
-Carla, a mutual friend who is in love with him, tries to make plans with him.
+Carla, a mutual friend who is also in love with him, tries to make plans with him.
 He takes advantage of this opportunity to offer to pick Stacy up and have her hang out at his place.
 He invites Carla too.
 There, he accuses Stacy of being with another boy and slaps her.

 In private, Bobby kisses Carla and says that if anyone asks, he and Stacy fought and she left.

 Later that night, Bobby, accompanied by his friend, Vince Fortner, convinces Stacy to take a ride in his car.
 He drives them to the lake and walks off with her while Vince waits in the car.
 The next day, it is reported that she is missing.

 Laura and Nicki go out looking for Stacy.
 Laura suspects that Bobby was involved in her disappearance and finds her purse in his room.
 Pretending to be concerned about her, he enlists people to help look for her.
 Meanwhile, Nicki interrogates Carla, who repeats what Bobby told her to say.
 Nicki eventually informs Laura and Detective Anderson how abusive Stacy's relationship with Bobby was.
-Carla later admits that he and Vince took her to the lake.
+Carla later admits that he and Vince took Stacy to the lake.

 Bobby and Vince get arrested, and Bobby blames Stacy's disappearance on Vince.
 After admitting that Bobby was the one last seen with her, Vince is free to go.
 Anderson initially gently tells Bobby he suspects voluntary manslaughter and will help Bobby out if he cooperates, but Bobby refuses to admit to anything.
 Anderson cracks down and furiously demands answers from Bobby, who finally realizes there's no way out and admits that he slit Stacy's throat when she refused to resume their relationship, meaning he killed her.

-Stacy's body is found in the lake, wrapped in a trash bag bound with duct tupe and tied down with cinder blocks.
-A court trial follows, where lots of classmates admit that they saw Bobby hit Stacy but did nothing figuring that she would leave him eventually.
+Stacy's body is found in the lake, wrapped in a trash bag bound with duct tape and tied down with cinder blocks.
+A court trial follows, where witnesses at school admit that they saw Bobby hit Stacy but did nothing figuring that she would leave him eventually.
 He is eventually found guilty of first-degree murder, and sentenced to life in prison without parole.
 The judge then gives Stacy's classmates a stern lecture about their inaction in witnessing her abuse.
-Later on, Nicki and her boyfriend Tony leave flowers at the edge of the lake where Stacy's body was found.
+As Nicki tearfully mourns Stacy's death, she and her boyfriend Tony later leave flowers at the edge of the lake where Stacy's body was found.